dnovick-byte/draw/README.md

 # draw.
-Create your own sketch art.
+Create your own pixel art.
 ## Features
 - Choose your pen color
 - Choose your background color